csc-training/esiwace-summerschool-2024/B2/L4/docs/data-management.md

 - Some general remarks on data management on a HPC system

-- Focus on two data formats: NetCDF4 and zarr
+- Focus on two data formats: NetCDF4 and zarr (and xarray)

 - Finalize on an overview of ESMValTool